-Recommended Coworking Spaces in Tunis and nearby
+Top Coworking Spaces in Tunis and Nearby

-Recent Reviews in Tunis
+Recent Reviews of Shared Office Space in Tunis

 The largest city of Tunisia, Tunis is quite often called "Grand Tunis".
 The city extends from its coastal site on the Mediterranean Sea in the Gulf of Tunis sitting behind the Lake of Tunis and La Goulette Port to the surrounding hills.
 At its heart lies its ancient medina that is a UNESCO World Heritage Site.
 Just beyond its reaches you will find Carthage, La Marsa and the bohemian artists' enclave of Sidi Bou Said.
 It is a popular tourist destination where you can wander around Roman ruins, sun worship on the stunning coastline, hike its mountains or ride off on a camel at sunset into the Sahara Desert.